gabrielcostasilva/aws-lambda-java/README.md

 ```

 ## Deploy
-As Mr Vega shows in the video, you still need to create a _Lambda_ function using the AWS console to deploying the code in this project.
+Please check out the main project for instructions on deploying this project.